specialization: cell and molecular biology Biological and Environmental sciences M.S., Ph.D.

 what should i submit with my online application?

-All applications must be submitted online using the ApplyYourself system.
-The Application deadline for this specialization is January 15.
-For access to the system and detailed instructions on what must be submitted, please visit the URI Graduate School web pages.
-In addition to the graduate school submission requirements, please make sure the following are also included in your application materials submitted on ApplyYourself:
+All applications must be submitted online through the URI Graduate School.
+The Application deadline for this specialization is December 15.
+In addition to the graduate school submission requirements, please make sure the following are also included in your application materials submitted:

 - Arrange for submission of two letters of recommendation.